erri120/erri120.github.io/source/_posts/2021-02-04-CI-CD-for-RPG-Maker-Games.md

 butlerVersion="15.20.0"
 butlerFile="butler.exe" #butler for Mac or Linux
 #see https://github.com/erri120/rpgmpacker/releases
-rpgmpackerFile="RPGMPacker-Windows.exe" #RPGMPacker-Linux for Linux rpgmpackerVersion="1.0.0"
+rpgmpackerFile="RPGMPacker-Windows.exe" #RPGMPacker-Linux for Linux and RPGMPacker-macOS for macOS rpgmpackerVersion="1.1.0"

 #--RPGMPacker Variables
 #see https://github.com/erri120/rpgmpacker#Usage for all possible arguments